wagtail-examples/wsk-deploy-python-anywhere/README.md

 ## Contributing

-If you have any suggestions or improvements, please open an issue or a pull request.
+If you have any suggestions or improvements, please open an [issue](https://github.com/wagtail-examples/wagtail-starter-kit/issues) or a [pull request](https://github.com/wagtail-examples/wagtail-starter-kit/pulls).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Development suggestions

-Sepecific suggestions for development are Comming soon... for now  please take a look at the [Wagtail documentation](https://docs.wagtail.io/en/stable/)